lufinkey/react-native-events/README.md

 npm install --save https://github.com/lufinkey/react-native-event-emitter
 ```

-**NOTE:** Inside your main project (NOT your native module), you must run `npm install` to install your module and its dependencies, and `react-native link` to actually link the native code to your app project.
+**NOTE:** Inside your main project (NOT your native module), after setting up your native module and adding it to your `package.json` file, you must run `npm install` to install your module and its dependencies, and `react-native link` to actually link the native code to your app project.

 Next, you must set up your native module to conform to an event emitter on each platform: